 Biohydrogen is a type of other biofuels like bioethanol, biodiesel, and bio-oil etc. Hydrogen can be generated by both chemical and biological method.
 Therefore, a method from which hydrogen is produced biologically (by using microorganisms) in a bioreactor will be termed as biohydrogen.
 In simple words, we can say the biological conversion of hydrogen into biohydrogen via microorganisms is known as biohydrogen.

 - Generations of Biofuels

 - Ideal Properties of Hydrogen as a Biofuel

 - Production of Biohydrogen

-Biohydrogen is a biofuel which is the source of energy that uses living microorganisms for the conversion of hydrogen into biohydrogen via the fermentation and photolysis process in a specialized container or a bioreactor.
+Biohydrogen is defined as the biofuel or the source of energy that uses living microorganisms to convert hydrogen via biological processes like fermentation and photolysis in a specialized container or a bioreactor.